sksharan/OpenGLTest/README.md

 # OpenGLTest
 ![](https://github.com/sksharan/OpenGLTest/blob/master/OpenGLTest/photos/opengltest.jpg)

-**OpenGLTest** is a program for that I’ve been writing to learn more about OpenGL and graphics programming in general.
+**OpenGLTest** is a test program for that I wrote to learn more about OpenGL and graphics programming in general.
 The libraries used include SDL, GLEW, GLM, SOIL, and libnoise.

 The program creates an infinite procedural, multi-textured landscape using Perlin noise.
 The landscape is generated in chunks, and grass blades are generated on the terrain through the use of a geometry shader.

-The program supports multiple methods for creating objects in the scene.
+This program also supports multiple methods for creating objects in the scene.
 A <code>RenderableObject</code> is any object that can be rendered to the screen, and all of the following object types are subclasses of <code>RenderableObject</code>.
 An <code>OBJObject</code> is an object with the data that comes from Wavefront OBJ files; this project implements a basic OBJ parser but there are also libraries like Assimp that can handle parsing (http://assimp.sourceforge.net/).
 A <code>HeightmapObject</code> is a grid-based object with height values given by a greyscale 'heightmap' image.
 A <code>PerlinHeightmapObject</code> is much like a <code>HeightmapObject</code> but with height values given by a Perlin noise equation, and the infinite landscape is made up of multiple instances of <code>PerlinHeightmapObject</code>.

 The controls are: